wpaccessibility/accessibility-handbook/best-practices/accessibility-overview/index.md

 - Kaia is blind.
 Links that are an image or an icon font, with no link text, are effectively invisible to her.
 - Carlos is color blind.
 He can’t distinguish the red links from the black text.
 - Ray is in his 50s.
 His eyesight has degraded.
 He can no longer read small grey text on top a darker grey background.
-- Braiden has ADD.
+- Braiden has ADD (Attention Deficit Disorder).
 A distracting animation in the sidebar, with no user-control for stopping, prevents her from focusing on the page content.
 - Alyssa is deaf.
 A video without subtitles is unusable to her.
 - Yurem has Down syndrome.
 He can’t comprehend the content of a webpage because the writing is unnecessarily complicated.
 - Jabari lives in Western Africa.
 He has a slow Internet connection.
 Sites bloated with heavy scripts and images keep him from browsing a substantial portion of the Web.